Whether you like it or not, rim brakes are becoming an endangered species. About 83% of the road bikes on the market came with disc brakes in 2021.

 Additionally, due to different places where the braking force is applied, disc brake bikes and wheels require different construction and reinforcement of some parts to handle the stresses.

-Remember, rim brakes can wear out carbon rims in extreme cases.
+Remember, rim brakes can wear out the braking surface of carbon rims in extreme cases.

 Disc brakes also allow using wheels with wider tires.
 That’s also one of the reasons they are so popular among mountain, gravel, or cyclocross.